huli/functional-csharp/README.md

 #### Not included is:
 * declarations for functions with more than n arguments
-* some other things I missed
+* all the other stuff